 Is it true the last ingredient in making telephone is human ear?

-If your telephone recipe calls for human ears but you don’t have any lying around, I recommend substituting egg whites for an extra fluffy consistency.
+I’m not sure exactly what the search intent is here, but if your telephone recipe calls for human ears and you don’t have any lying around, I recommend substituting egg whites for an extra fluffy consistency.

 What this searcher doesn’t know is that I do secretly consider myself the Julia Child of human remains-infused objects you probably shouldn’t eat™ (sub to my Youtube channel for cooking tips) so I can tell you with some authority that if there’s an ear in your phone you’re doing it wrong.